Joystream/joystream/distributor-node/docs/node/index.md

 The main purpose of distribution family metadata is to help client (frontend) applications find out which distribution nodes should be preferred when fetching assets.

-Although each node operator may choose to expose its own node location in the [DistributionBucketOperatorMetadata](#distribution-bucket-operator-metadata), it is generally assumed that all nodes belonging to a given family will have a decent latency in the region covered by this family, so they can be treated more-or-less equally.
+Although each node operator may choose to expose its own node location in the [DistributionBucketOperatorMetadata](#distribution-bucket-operator-metadata), it is generally assumed that all nodes belonging to a given family will have a good-enough latency in the region covered by this family, so they can be treated more-or-less equally.

 What exactly constitutes a `region` in the `DistributionBucketFamilyMetadata` is not strictly enforced and the current metadata standard remains quite flexible in that regard.